daneroo/plex-audiobook/validate-audiobook/README.md

   - Import Steven R. Covey - The 7 Habits of Highly Effective People
   - Import PKF A SCanner Darkly
 - QA with matching narrator (for asin lookup,..)
-- [ ] Broken duration from meta for 12 directories
 - [ ] Check for multiple authors... array?
 - [ ] Rename in final step Monkey -> Journey to the west...
 - [ ] Oscar Wild The picture of Dorian Gray - Read by Edward Petherbridge